As Philippines Shuts Down A Popular Tourist Island, Residents Fear For Their Future

 Duterte's decision to close Boracay was sudden.
 The first inkling came in February, when he threatened to close the island to tourism after seeing a video of raw sewage spewing out of a pipe on Bulabong Beach, a popular area with wind and kite surfers.

 "I will close Boracay," he declared, adding that it had become a "cesspool" — he threw in a few more colorful words.
 In March, his decision became official.
 The island will be closed to tourists for six months beginning tomorrow, April 26.
-Residents will need special ID to gain access as the government tries to address Boracay's issues.
+Residents will need a special ID to gain access as the government tries to address Boracay's issues.
 Tourist Erika Havskot understands why Boracay needs to be closed, but says "I feel so sad for the local people" who'll lose their jobs.

 And there are a lot of them—as many as 36,000 working in the formal and informal sectors, including 29-year-old Carlos Losantas, unloading scuba tanks from a dive boat.